 1. Instant rapport.

-You start talking and you can’t stop, but nicest of all, the other person gets it, and gets you.
-You fall into conversation like you’ve picked up a back-and-forth exchange you left off, oh, maybe centuries ago!
+You start talking and you can’t stop, but nicest of all, the other person gets it and gets you.
+You fall into a conversation like you’ve picked up a back-and-forth exchange you left off, oh, maybe centuries ago!
 (And if it’s a balanced give-and-take, with shared goals and mutual respect, count yourselves fortunate and never let go.)